-- h.
-The use is limited to activity for the purpose of testing RNSS equipment/systems. - i.
-A "Stop Buzzer" point of contact for the authorized device must be identified and available at all times during GPS re-radiator operations.
+- g.
+Applications requesting consideration of non-zero building attenuation in order to meet the -140 dBm/24 MHz limit at 30 meters from the building must provide detailed justification and measured values for the building attenuation for agency review. - h.
+GPS users in the area of potential interference to GPS reception must be notified that GPS information may be impacted for periods of time. - i.
+The use is limited to activity for the purpose of testing RNSS equipment/systems. - j.
+A "Stop Buzzer" point of contact for the authorized device must be identified and available at all times during these re-radiator operations..

-8.3.29 Use of Land-Based Mobile Devices That Re-Radiate Signals Received From the Global Positioning System
+8.3.29 Use of Land-Based Mobile Devices That Re-Radiate Signals Received From the GPS

-Except as otherwise authorized under Section 7.14, federal agencies and departments may, under the following conditions, operate land-based mobile devices that re-radiate signals received from the Global Positioning System (GPS) at 1575.42 ± 12 MHz (Ll).
+Except as otherwise authorized under Section 7.14, federal agencies and departments may, under the following conditions, operate land-based mobile devices that re-radiate signals received from the GPS at 1575.42 ± 12 MHz (Ll).

 - a.
 Use is restricted to inside armored ground vehicles operating within a federal controlled range/facility/installation or cordoned zone. - b.
 Applications for frequency assignment shall be applied for as an "NR" station class with a note describing how the device will be used. - c.
 Approved applications for frequency assignment will be entered in the GMF. - d.
 The maximum length of assignment will be two years, with possible renewal. - e.
-The application for frequency assignment shall indicate the agency or department controlled range/facility/installation or cordoned zone of operation and the number of vehicles equipped with these devices. - f.
+The application for frequency assignment shall indicate the agency or department controlled range/facility/installation or cordoned zone of operation and the number of vehicles equipped with these devices.

+- f.
 The entire area of potential interference to GPS reception (e.g., military/federal range/facility/installation or cordoned area) must be under the control of the federal user. - g.
-The maximum equivalent isotropically radiated power (EIRP) must be such that the calculated emissions are no greater than -88 dBm/24 MHz at the output of GPS reradiator antenna (-144 dBm/24 MHz at 10 meters as received by an isotropic antenna) from an armored ground vehicle. - h.
+The maximum EIRP must be such that the calculated emissions are no greater than -88 dBm/24 MHz at the output of GPS reradiator antenna (-144 dBm/24 MHz at 10 meters as received by an isotropic antenna) from an armored ground vehicle. - h.
 GPS users within the area of potential interference to GPS reception must be notified that GPS information may be impacted for periods of time. - i.
-A "Stop Buzzer" point of contact for the authorized device must be identified and available at all times during GPS re-radiator operations. - j.
+A "Stop Buzzer" point of contact for the authorized device must be identified and available at all times during GPS reradiator operations. - j.
 These devices operate on a non-interference, unprotected basis.

-8.3.30 Use Inside of Federal Owned Aircraft Devices That Re-Radiate Signals Received From the Global Positioning System
+8.3.30 Use Inside of Federal Owned Aircraft Devices That Re-Radiate Signals Received From the GPS